No items found.

 You can even bring them with you for these tasks!

 Imagine them in each situation.
 How do they behave at the supermarket?
 Did they bring a list?
 Did they stick to it?
-Do they opt for self-check-out or human interaction?
-How did they travel to the shop?
+Do they opt for self-checkout or human interaction?
+How did they travel to the store?
 Would they change their plan to get home if it started raining?

 Kendare Blake